connervieira/Predator/ETHICS.md

 ## Privacy

 Traditional ALPR platforms are designed for mass data collection and analysis.
 Conversely, Predator is designed to be a completely stand-alone, offline platform.
 Predator is not designed to track vehicles, and doesn't submit any data to a central server.
 Individual Predator users are responsible for protecting the privacy and integrity of the data the collect.
-Predator itself doesn't transmit any personal information of any kind.
+Predator itself doesn't transmit any personal information, unless explicity configured to by the user.

 ## Control